Every local business wants to be there.

 #2: Failing to Expand Your Reach

-Let’s say you are an Accountant living in Spokane Washington.
+Let’s say your Massage Therapists Near Me In Rapid City, South Dakota.
 Isn’t it enough to create a service page which identifies this information?

 If you want to be found on Google both organically and on maps, then you need to make it super easy for searchers.

 HOT TIP: With the following strategy you may find that ranking for one term is next to impossible while another is a piece of cake.